-There are of course heaps of great cafes and gelatarias in the Centro Storico.
+Naturally there are many great cafes in the Centro Storico.
 Here are a few good ones I’ve been to.
 You’ll fine them all on my map.

 Caffe Sant ‘Eustachio (Intermediate A), Piazza Sant ‘Eustachio